Washakie: Early life

 Much about Washakie's early life remains unknown, but some information is revealed.
 Washakie was born between 1798 and 1810.
+The information below is mostly cited to Oregon historian Gale Ontko — who did extensive research and wrote a five volume popular history on the Western Shoshones, but whose interpretations and details vary from many other Shoshone historians that make no mention of Washakie having a connection to the Oregon Country.

-His mother Lost Woman, was a Tussawehee (White Knife) Shoshone by birth.
-His father, Crooked Leg (Paseego), was an Umatilla rescued as a boy from slave traders at Wakemap and Celilo in 1786 by Weasel Lungs, a Tussawehee dog soldier (White Knife) Shoshone medicine man.
+According to Ontko, Washakie's mother Lost Woman was a Tussawehee (White Knife) Shoshone by birth.
+While most sources say his father was a Flathead, Ontko writes his father, Crooked Leg (Paseego), was an Umatilla rescued as a boy from slave traders at Wakemap and Celilo on the Columbia River in 1786 by Weasel Lungs, a Tussawehee dog soldier (White Knife) Shoshone medicine man.

 Crooked Leg was adopted into Weasel Lungs' clan.
 He became a Tussawehee dog soldier (White Knife) and married Weasel Lungs' eldest daughter Lost Girl, later Lost Woman.
 His maternal grandmother, Chosro (Bluebird), was also Tussawehee by birth.
 Lost Woman's younger sister, Washakie's aunt, was Nanawu (Little Striped Squirrel).
 She was the mother of Chochoco (Has No Horse), a first cousin to Washakie.

 On September 9, 1860, settlers under Elijah Utter were killed on the Oregon Trail by Shoshone and Bannack.
-Zachias Van Ornum, a relative of those killed, believed a white boy among the Shoshone was his nephew Reuben Van Ornum and took him away; the Shoshone protested that the boy was the son of a sister of Washakie and a french trapper.
+Zachias Van Ornum, a relative of those killed, believed a white boy among the Shoshone was his nephew Reuben Van Ornum and took him away; the Shoshone protested that the boy was the son of a sister of Washakie and a French trapper.

 Washakie's birth name was Pinaquanah ("Smells of Sugar").
 He had other names before being called Washakie.
 When he was a teenager, he changed his name to Shoots the Buffalo Running.
 He was a high-stakes gambler, playing a game involving shaking small stones inside of a gourd rattle, rather like dice, so his friends renamed him Gourd Rattler.

-Smells of Sugar met his first "white men" in 1811.
+According to Ontko, Pinaquanah met his first white men in 1811.
 Wilson Hunt's main party of Astorians, with the Pacific Fur brigade, were traveling down the Boise River from the mouth of the Bruneau River.
 Seven months late for their scheduled arrival at Fort Astoria, they happened into Crooked Leg's camp on the Boise.
 They needed horses, which Crooked Leg refused to sell to them; instead reluctantly selling them a few camas roots, dried fish, and four dogs.
+While Ontko details this incident, Hunt diaries from the date Ontko cites make no mention of Crooked Leg or Washakie.